Azemchap/premium-pos-desktop/ANDROID_BUILD_FIX_COMPLETE.md

 ### **Problem:**
 ```
-error: no library targets found in package `premium-pos`
+error: no library targets found in package `qorbooks`
 ```

 Tauri Android/iOS requires the Rust project to be configured as a **library**, not just a binary.